johnyoakum/Application_Workspace_Projects/README.md

 11. Create Device Collections

 You can create a custom Access Policy and assign it to the apiuser account that you create for this process.

+All scripts contained in this repo are examples of what you can do.
+You may need to use these as a base and modify for your needs from here.
+There is no warranty or support available for these scripts.
+I can try to help, however, these are not supported by Recast Software.